 Treatment with OPZELURA

-A young woman with vitiligo's face, showing more repigmentation progress at 12 months of treatment.
+A young woman's face with vitiligo, showing more repigmentation progress at 12 months of treatment with OPZELURA.

 AT ~12 Months of